Quarterly MarTech buyer trends: Where is the market moving?

 Assets to ship:

-Copy cues: Lead with transformation and innovation themes; avoid jargon and focus on what’s next.
+Copy cues: Lead with measurable outcomes and real-world application; avoid jargon and focus on long-term value.

-Signals to watch: Rising search activity around automation, privacy, and omnichannel maturity.
+Signals to watch: Rising search activity around AI‑powered automation, data privacy requirements and omnichannel optimisation.

 Tip: Keep the exact keyword phrases in page titles, H2s, alt text, and internal links so performance teams can tie content to intent spikes and prioritise syndication/remarketing accordingly.